-St. Theresa School Parents/Guardians Commitment to Partner in Education
+St. Theresa School Parents/Guardians Commitment to Partner in Education moral, and behavioral expectations

 Parents/guardians have a tremendous impact on shaping a child's academic performance and behavioral conduct.
 As partners in education, St. Theresa School parents/guardians agree to: